libxengine/libxengine/README.en.md

 ### Windows
 WINDOWS:release version has 32bit and 64bit,You can load as needed,These two versions cannot be used in common, the SDK we released is now based on ANSI character encoding
+When using our library under WINDOWS, you need to enable WSAStartup(MAKEWORD(2,2),&st_WSAData); WSAClean() to use our network library
+link to the library,sush as base library:#pragma comment(lib,"XEngine_BaseLib/XEngine_BaseLib")

 ### Linux
 LINUX:Only supports BIT64 bit system.
 We provide an environment to run the installation script, the installation script is based on Centos 8_x64 and Ubuntu20.04_x64.
 Our software supports RedHat, Centos, Ubuntu and Debian.
 If you are not using these systems, then you need to check our dependent libraries and install them, Here: We recommend that you use Centos8 or Ubuntu20.04 or higher.
 The default installation script will only install the header files.
 If you want to install the shared library into the header files together, you can view the installation method through the -h parameter of the installation script.
 Note: UBUNTU (DEBIAN) and CENTOS (REDHAT) cores are separate, It is currently not compatible at the same time, and these problems will be solved in the future
+link to the library,sush as base library:-L ../../../XEngine/XEngine_Release/XEngine_Linux/Ubuntu/XEngine_BaseLib -lXEngine_BaseLib

 ## Directory Structure